Are Australia's gun laws the solution for the US?

 But Tim Fischer, who was Prime Minister Howard's deputy in 1996 and instrumental in getting the National Firearms Agreement passed, argues the US should follow Australia's lead.

-"Plain and simple, what we've done works," he told the BBC.
+"Plain and simple, what we've done works," he told the BBC in 2015.

 The big question